Haverford Township, Pennsylvania: Nitre Hall

 The Nitre Hall Powder Mills, which gave the valley its name, were built by Israel Whelen shortly after 1800.
 The young nation had growing needs for explosives, and the mills prospered with an output of 800,000 pounds during the War of 1812.
 Nitre Hall Mills produced a quality and quantity of black powder in the U.S. second only to the Dupont Mills on the Brandywine.
 After the powder mills closed in 1840, Dennis Kelly bought the property and converted the buildings to the manufacture of textiles.
 Nitre Hall is on the National Register of Historic Places.

-The Grange Estate
+Grange Estate

 The Grange Estate, also known as Maen-Coch and Clifton Hall, is a historic mansion in Havertown, Pennsylvania, near Philadelphia, in Delaware County, Pennsylvania.
-Built in 1700 and expanded several times through the 1850s, it was purchased by Haverford Township in 1974.
+Built in 1750 and expanded several times through the 1850s, it was purchased by Haverford Township in 1974.
 The building was added to the National Register of Historic Places in 1976 as The Grange.

-Harford Hall

-Harford Hall: Formerly, The Leedom-Dickinson Mansion.
-Neither Leedom nor Dickinson built the house.
-The earliest known occupant was Jonathan Miller, c.
-1790.
-Harford Hall takes its name from the common Welsh name for "Haverford."
-From a 1917 account: “The Leedom Mansion stands a short distance from the mills on the bank to the right of the public road.
-It is an imposing, well-built home, the yard adorned with noble trees, aged box bushes and cheerful lowers.”
-Cobb's Creek in the Days of the Old Powder Mills, Eckfeldt, John W. 1917.